You probably saw that coming. But what does it depend on?

 Entertainment, in particular, is so personal - how do you like to relax at home?
-Our main specialty is high quality home cinema and media rooms, we also offer music round the home, and distributed video.
-But it's a different solution depending whether you love sport, gaming, music, or films (or all of them!)
+Our specialty is high quality home cinema and media rooms; we also offer music round the home, and distributed video.
+It'll be different depending on whether you love sport, gaming, music, or films (or all of them!)

 The level of integration is up to you too - that is, how tied together are these systems?
 Integration gives rise to benefits like:

-• Check security cameras on all your TVs, tablets and phones
+• Check your security cameras on all your TVs, tablets and phones

 • Dim the lights from your TV controller

-• The doorbell usually pauses the music that's playing, but when you're having a party it does something else instead - lights flash, or a phone alert.
+• The doorbell usually pauses the music that's playing, but when you're having a party it can do something else instead - lights flash, or an alert on your phone.

-• Blinds raise and lower depending on time and weather - prevent sunlight glare, solar gain, or to help you wake up and sleep.
+• Blinds raise and lower depending on the time and weather - prevent sunlight glare, solar gain, or to help you wake up and go to sleep.

 • Reduced 'wall acne' (and ceiling acne) - a central control system means a single, clean looking control panel, instead of several wall controls of varying shapes and sizes.